MicrosoftDocs/Devices-docs/surface/enroll-and-configure-surface-devices-with-semm.md

 # Enroll and configure Surface devices with SEMM

 With Microsoft Surface Enterprise Management Mode (SEMM), you can securely configure the settings of Surface UEFI on a Surface device and manage those settings on Surface devices in your organization.
-When a Surface device is managed by SEMM, that device is considered to be *enrolled* (sometimes referred to as activated).
-This article shows you how to create a Surface UEFI configuration package that will not only control the settings of Surface UEFI, but will also enroll a Surface device in SEMM.
+When a Surface device is managed by SEMM, that device is considered *enrolled* (sometimes referred to as activated).
+This article shows you how to create a Surface UEFI configuration package that will control the settings of Surface UEFI and enroll a Surface device in SEMM.

-For a more high-level overview of SEMM, see [Microsoft Surface Enterprise Management Mode](https://technet.microsoft.com/itpro/surface/surface-enterprise-management-mode).
+For a more high-level overview of SEMM, see [Microsoft Surface Enterprise Management Mode](surface-enterprise-management-mode.md).

 As an alternative to SEMM, newer Surface devices support remote management of a subset of firmware settings via Microsoft Intune.
 For more information,refer to [Intune management of Surface UEFI settings](surface-manage-dfci-guide.md).